 Mount Takao hiking trails: To the top—and beyond

-There is a good mix of six main and four additional hiking trails offering easy to moderate routes, none of which take more than two hours—unless you’re a keen photographer!
+There is a good mix of six main and four additional hiking trails offering easy to moderate routes, none of which take more than two to three hours—unless you’re a keen photographer!

 Most people opt for Trail/Route 1—the Omotesando Trail—which is mostly paved and passes all of the major sightseeing spots.
 It’s the easiest option in terms of effort—both physical and in the planning sense.
 It can get busy though, so be prepared for a less-than-silent mountain experience.
 This route is actually the longest, at 3km, and is easy-to-medium in terms of difficulty.

 Top tip: Here’s where you can find hiking gear in Tokyo.

 Alternatively, you could opt for one of the regular hiking trails which are unpaved and a tad more challenging, with significantly fewer people.
 These include the following.